5 Tips to Take the Stress Out of Searching for a Home

 For the small price of a pre-listing inspection like that offered by Pillar To Post, sellers stand to save big when it comes time for a buyer to put pen to paper and complete the transaction.
 Below are just a few of the many benefits of having a pre-listing home inspection done.

+You stand to earn a return far closer to your initial asking price.
 When a buyer invariably performs his or her own inspection, should he or she find undisclosed flaws, you stand to lose more money off your initial asking price than you might assume.
 In fact, for every flaw a buyer finds that would cost $1,000 to fix, you stand to lose $3,000-$5,000 off your asking price.
 In truth, the average buyer doesn’t really know what it would cost to fix an issue found.
 Yet the fact of the matter is, flaws that are not made apparent to buyers before their own inspections are performed are seen as far more egregious than those disclosed beforehand, even if you bring an issue to their attention and make it known that you won’t fix it.
 It really comes down to a basic cost-benefit analysis: For a $500 pre-listing inspection, a seller could stand to save thousands more than the costly perception of an undisclosed flaw.

+You become the most knowledgeable person about your listing.
 It may seem self-evident, but a pre-listing home inspection report will make you the most educated person on a listing.
 Yet sellers often fail to see the value of being completely aware of a home’s condition before trying to sell it.
 While a seller might be legitimately ignorant of a home’s flaws, that ignorance is no excuse to initiate the selling process blind to a home’s condition.
 Should a would-be buyer’s own inspection turn up hitherto unknown flaws, the seller appears incompetent at best and as though he or she is taking part in deceptive obfuscation at worst.
 By having a pre-listing inspection performed, you can be the authority on your property, conveying both credibility and expertise to a buyer.

 You gain considerable leverage in the negotiating process.
 Beyond connoting competence and professionalism, you stand to gain considerable leverage during the negotiating process by having a pre-listing home inspection.
 With Pillar To Post, for example, you are given a full report on the condition of the property, leaving you to determine which changes are worth fixing on your own, and which are better left to the future owners.
 Many changes that need to be made are inexpensive, affording sellers the opportunity to nip them in the bud before they can become known to others.
 But if you find some issues that would cost more to fix than you care to spend, you can get your own direct quote from a respected home repair professional about how much it would take to fix them.
 You can, in turn, pass them onto a would-be buyer, saving them time by giving them an accurate, upfront assessment of their potential costs.